anita-app/anita/landing/src/app/blog/articles/2021-11-10 porting-from-angular-to-react.md

       }
     }

-We can simplify the code as follows as we will create the reducer later on, before combining all our reducers:
+After porting all the reducers, we can create our `react-redux` store:

     const REDUCERS = {
       project: projectReducer,